 One of my favorite VIP clients developed from running into an old friend from college and reconnecting over lunch.
 Out of this lunch conversation came the question, “Do you know any freelancers?”
 Five years later, and countless creative projects later, we are still providing solutions as a strategic partner.
 Relationship building at every level is important.
 Reach out to three people and invite them to coffee to catch up.

-Be positive, a go-getter and up for a challenge
+Be Positive, a Go-Getter, and Always Up for a Challenge

 Clients are often looking for a full-service agency to tackle multiple projects and provide solutions as a one-stop shop.
 Being excited about tackling new projects goes a long way with clients.
 Let your enthusiasm for what you do and the projects they have shine.
 Often this means being up for a new challenge of something new while capitalizing on your strengths or leaning on specialized contractors.
 Having a strong network of contractors can help you provide solutions to projects that are outside your skillset or in areas of necessary company growth.
 Your power might be in saying “no”, but in my experience, the largest areas of personal growth and business success have not come from saying “yes”, but saying “absolutely” with excitement.
 Then getting the project done while exceeding expectations.